DenisMaley/closest-number-cli/README.md

 probability of winning is ***1 - x<sub>3</sub> = 1 - x<sub>2</sub> - &epsilon;***
 where ***&epsilon;*** is infinitely small and can be omitted.

-For the player B the optimal strategy is equalizing the chances of a third player:
+For the player B the optimal strategy is equalizing the chances of the third player:
 ***<sup>x<sub>2</sub></sup>/<sub>2</sub> = 1 - x<sub>2</sub>***

 So the optimal choice for B if A chooses 0